shanejonas/chalice-todomvc/README.md

 Grunt is becoming a popular build tool, and for good reason.
 If you haven't seen grunt before, check the [getting started guide]().
-Running `grunt` out of the box will give you a dev server on `localhost:3000` that will selectively rebuild and livereload in the browser when `coffee-script` or `stylus` files change.
+Running `grunt` out of the box will give you a dev server on `localhost:3000` that will selectively rebuild and livereload in the browser when `.coffee` or `.styl` files change.

 - `grunt` - Alias for "default" task
 - `grunt default` - Alias for "clean", "stylus:dev", "browserify2:dev", "express:app", "livereload-start", "regarde" tasks.